Hamada-AB/portfolio/README.md

 **Attention:** This updated approach encourages proper GitHub workflow and ensures that users work within their own repository fork, making it easier to manage contributions and changes.

-Welcome to my portfolio!
+## Overview

 This single-page application (SPA) is built using React, Vite, and plain CSS, showcasing my skills, projects, and experience.
 Below you'll find a brief overview of the sections and features included in this project.

-## Overview

 This portfolio is divided into five main sections: